-There are several ways to make money providing non-medical caregiving.
-You can offer to run errands, provide light housekeeping and meals, or provide help with activities of daily living.
+There are several ways to make money providing non-medical caregiving for the elderly.
+You can offer to run errands, provide light housekeeping and meals, or you can provide help with activities of daily living — things like helping people dress, bathe and eat.

 (This post may include affiliate links.
 You can read about our affiliate policy here.)